stashed/docs/docs/guides/managed-backup/dedicated-storage-namespace/index.md

 # Backup and Restore Using a Dedicated Storage Namespace

-This guide will show you how to take backup and restore keeping the storage resources (Repository and backend Secret) in a dedicated namespace using Stash.
+This guide will show you how to take backup and restore by keeping the storage resources (Repository and backend Secret) in a dedicated namespace using Stash.

 ## Before You Begin